merkle-open/aem-generic-multifield/README.md

 ### in AEM
 Since the Generic Multifield is built as an OSGi bundle, only the bundle has to be installed into your AEM instance.
-With the common AEM archetype it can be added within the embedded configuration of the "content-package-maven-plugin" plugin.
+With the common AEM archetype it can be added within the embedded configuration of the `content-package-maven-plugin` plugin.
 ```xml
     <plugin>
         <groupId>com.day.jcr.vault</groupId>